 - Topical therapy

 - Desensitization treatment

-If you think your pet may have an allergy, schedule an allergy consultation in North Liberty here at Animal Kingdom Veterinary Center by calling 319-626-2999.
+If you think your pet may have an allergy, schedule an allergy consultation in North Liberty here at Animal Kingdom Veterinary Center by calling 319-626-2999 or filling out our appointment form.
 Our veterinarians can help alleviate the discomfort so your companion can get back to his/her old self in no time!